 Only use IM for urgent matters to not disturb recipients.
 Depending on the situation, you need to decide if it’s urgent or not.
 Consider the following situations:

 - You found an issue checking in your source code due to conflict, and you don’t know how to merge correctly: Should use Skype to raise this issue but remember to provide enough detail for others to help you.
 A screenshot showing what lines of code conflicts will help in this case.

-- You wrote a shared method/function and you think it’s very helpful and can be reused by others in the team: Should inform all members via Skype about where to get the method and how to use it if necessary.
-Afterward, it is even better that you document it in some kind of wiki page for everyone to read when in need.
+- You wrote a shared method/function, and you think it’s very helpful and can be reused by others in the team: Should inform all members via Skype about where to get the method and how to use it if necessary.
+Afterward, it is even better that you document it on some kind of wiki page for everyone to read when in need.

 - You saw an issue/error to which you already found the solution, and you think many will likely make this mistake: Should inform the team over Skype letting them know how to avoid it.

-- When you’re a team leader during code or progress review and you notice issues or quality problems.
-Some of them are critical and urgent, some are not: In this case, if the critical and urgent issues are not addressed immediately and team members might introduce more problems, you should call for a short meeting to address them.
+- When you’re a team leader during code or progress review, and you notice issues or quality problems.
+Some of them are critical and urgent, some are not: In this case, if the critical and urgent issues are not addressed immediately, and team members might introduce more problems, you should call for a short meeting to address them.
 When addressing issues/problems, always provide solutions and ensure the whole team gets the point and knows how to avoid it.
-For non-urgent issues, you should document in a wiki page then inform the team.
+For non-urgent issues, you should document on a wiki page then inform the team.

 Besides, when using instant messaging, try to convey the whole point in a single message rather than splitting it into multiple messages.